dlee131/TheGOAT/README.md

 - Use D3 to create dynamic barcharts for the statistics of the players

 3. Tuesday
-- ????
+- Work on making the project neat and all pretty through CSS

 4. Wednesday
-- Work on making the project neat and all pretty through CSS
+-...

 5. Thursday Morning
 - Last minute checkup on to see if everything works, debug if necessary and deploy to GitHub pages

 ## Live

-See the app live! [here]()!
+See the app live! [here](https://dlee131.github.io/TheGOAT/)!